-- Information confirming their right to work in the UK. - The outcome of an enhanced DBS check. - An overseas' criminal records check or certificate of good character if they have lived outside of the UK.
+- Information about their identity verified by a recognised professional, using the EFSA's verification form. - Information confirming their right to work in the UK. - The outcome of an enhanced DBS check. - An overseas' criminal records check or certificate of good character if they have lived outside of the UK.